 Founded in 1867 by the Episcopal Diocese of North Carolina, the mission of St. Aug's is to sustain a learning community in which students can prepare academically, socially and spiritually for leadership in a complex, diverse and rapidly changing world.

-Wake Tech is North Carolina's largest community college, serving more than 70,000 adults annually, with six campuses and a seventh under construction, two training centers, multiple community sites and an array of online learning options.
+Wake Tech is North Carolina's largest community college, serving about 63,000 adults annually, with six campuses and a seventh under construction, two training centers, multiple community sites and an array of online learning options.
 Wake Tech offers more than 250 associate degrees, diplomas and certificates that prepare students for university transfer or immediate employment.

 Wake Tech has partnerships with dozens of four-year colleges and universities, including four HBCUs, through a variety of transfer agreements.